yum-yab/rapper-mod/README.md

 # rapper-mod
-Databus Mod for parsing RDF with rapper to different formats.
+Databus Mod for serializing RDF with rapper as different formats.